-- ☐ Organise children in different group settings to promote social and instructional interactions. - ☐ Create and maintain a caring and respectful environment that encourages children to participate and express their thoughts and ideas spontaneously. - ☐ Model and encourage appropriate behaviour and use of respectful language when interacting with children and other teachers and adults. - ☐ Acknowledge children's emotions and provide appropriate comfort and support to them, when necessary. - ☐ Support children in managing conflicts by developing their self-regulation and social and emotional competencies.
+- and instructional interactions. - and ideas spontaneously. - □ Model and encourage appropriate behaviour and use of teachers and adults. - Acknowledge children's emotions and provide appropriate comfort and support to them, when necessary. - □ Support children in managing conflicts by developing their self-regulation and social and emotional competencies.